-- Authorised investments include New Zealand and Australian dollar denominated Fixed Interest securities, plus International Fixed Interest securities (via Exchange Traded Funds or New Zealand or Australian domiciled investment vehicles only).
+- Authorised investments include New Zealand and Australian dollar denominated Fixed Interest securities plus International Fixed Interest securities (via Exchange Traded Funds or New Zealand or Australian domiciled investment vehicles only).
 Fixed Interest securities may include (but are not limited to) deposits, bank bills, promissory notes, government or local authority bonds, corporate bonds, debentures, loans, mortgages, asset backed securities and convertible notes which provide a fixed or floating rate of dividend or interest.
-Some short-term fixed interest holdings which may also be considered as "Cash and Cash equivalents" may be treated as Fixed Interest if held as part of a fixed interest strategy (e.g. within a wholesale fixed interest portfolio). - All International Fixed Interest is to be fully hedged back into New Zealand Dollars at all times. - NZ Fixed Interest and International Fixed Interest will have a minimum credit rating applicable to at least 70% of the combined allocation of Standard & Poor's BBB- or manager's assessed equivalent.
-The Income Securities Portfolio has a minimum credit rating of BB or assessed equivalent. - The total Fixed Interest allocation will typically be diversified across securities with a weighted average credit rating of around Standard & Poor's A, or manager's assessed equivalent.
-(Except for the Corporate Bond Fund and Income Funds, where a typical average credit rating of around BBB or assessed equivalent applies).
+Some short-term fixed interest holdings which may also be considered as "Cash and Cash Equivalents" may be treated as Fixed Interest if held as part of a fixed interest strategy (e.g. within a wholesale fixed interest portfolio). - All International Fixed Interest to be fully hedged back into New Zealand Dollars at all times, subject to a permitted rebalancing range of ± 5% as outlined in the Rebalancing Policy section above.
+From time to time externally managed assets invested in by underlying wholesale portfolios may indirectly have an immaterial amount (up to 2.5%) of international fixed interest exposure unhedged for implementation reasons. - NZ Fixed Interest and International Fixed Interest will have a minimum credit rating applicable to at least 70% of the combined allocation, of Standard & Poor's BBB- or manager's assessed equivalent.
+The total Fixed Interest allocation will typically be diversified across securities with a weighted average credit rating of around Standard & Poor's A (or manager's assessed equivalent) rating.
 Any security that falls below these minimums due to downwards rating migration will not be automatically sold, but will be reviewed for appropriateness and may be retained.
-The asset sector will not use investment managers with strategies that in combination may lead to the typical average credit quality being lower than these targets. - For New Zealand Fixed Interest, the weighted average duration may vary between +/- 4 years relative to the respective benchmark index duration, provided the overall weighted average duration does not exceed 8 years, except for the: - Income Securities Portfolio, where the average duration is not to exceed 2 years. - Corporate Bond Fund (which may include both NZ & international investments), where the duration is between 0.25 and 4 years. - For International Fixed Interest the investment manager(s) of the approved managed fund, or in the case of direct mandates with investment manager(s), the investment mandate, will determine the appropriate duration of the portfolio relative to the index based on the style of investment mandate and the outlook for interest rates.
+The asset sector will not use investment managers with strategies that in combination may lead to the typical average credit quality being lower than these targets. - For New Zealand Fixed Interest, the weighted average duration may vary between +/- 4 years relative to the respective benchmark index duration, provided the overall weighted average duration does not exceed 8 years, except for the Default Saver Fund and Enhanced Cash Fund.
+The weighted average duration in the Default Saver Fund may vary between +/- 2.5 years relative to the respective benchmark index duration and the average duration for the Enhanced Cash Fund is not to exceed 2 years. - For International Fixed Interest, the investment manager(s) of the approved managed fund, or in the case of direct mandates with investment manager(s), the investment mandate, will determine the appropriate duration of the portfolio relative to the index based on the style of investment mandate and the outlook for interest rates.
 The portfolio will not use managers with duration mandates wider than +/- 3 years around their respective benchmark index duration.